 - Watching a video

-Once you recognize that a user has performed that action, you can invoke the action to trigger it.
+Once you recognize that a user has performed that action, you can invoke the action to trigger it and grant rewards from Reward Tables and Quests.

 An integration can have multiple reward tables concurrently.
 Some use cases for multiple reward tables include: